Gustavian era

-The History of Sweden from 1772 through 1809 is better known as the Gustavian era of Kings Gustav III and Gustav IV, as well as the reign of King Charles XIII of Sweden.
+The history of Sweden from 1772 to 1809 is better known as the Gustavian era of kings Gustav III and Gustav IV Adolf, as well as the reign of King Charles XIII.

 Gustav III

 Adolf Frederick of Sweden died on 12 February 1771.
 The elections afterward resulted in a partial victory for the Caps party, especially among the lower orders; but in the estate of the peasantry the Caps majority was merely nominal, while the mass of the nobility was dead against them.
 Nothing could be done, however, till the return of the new king, Gustav III, from Paris.

 Coronation oath

 The new coronation oath contained three revolutionary clauses: